 The post-war economic miracle and the rediscovery of the ‘southern question’

 Italy at the end of the Second World War was a nation in ruins: poor, largely rural, with much of its infrastructure destroyed – and deeply divided.
 Development had historically been uneven across the peninsula, with industrial development concentrated in the northern cities while the southern provinces were typically less economically developed – a pattern which was perpetuated in the post-war period.
 From the late 1950s onwards Italy was to undergo dramatic and lasting social changes as the economic boom of the northern industrial cities of Milan, Turin and Genoa began to take off.
 While in 1950 Italy’s per capita earnings had been among the lowest in Europe, this figure had tripled by 1973, bringing Italy very close to the European average.
 These unprecedented levels of economic growth heralded a social, cultural and consumer revolution.
 The position of women in Italian society was also beginning to change; the traditional assumption that urbanisation contributed to the rise of the housewife and the decreased female participation in the workforce has been challenged by the work of Anna Badino.
 The numbers of women in secondary school education were also growing rapidly, starting in the 1950s and accelerating following the 1962 education reforms, contributing to a substantial increase in women university students in the 1960s.
 A 1960 sociological study of the aspirations of young Italians living in and around Milan revealed that women no longer saw their future as bound up solely in marriage; a career was also a possibility, particularly for those from urban backgrounds where opportunities were greater.
-Customs regarding sexuality and courtship were also adapting to the new industrial society; family size was on the decline , while divorce became a matter of urgent public discussion in the 1960s leading to its legalisation in 1970.
+Customs regarding sexuality and courtship were also adapting to the new industrial society; family size was on the decline in the 1960s, while divorce became a matter of urgent public discussion in the 1960s leading to its legalisation in 1970.

 Because industrial development was concentrated in the north, one of the principal ways in which those from the southern provinces participated in the economic miracle was through migration.
 Paul Ginsborg and Guido Crainz place the numbers involved in inter-regional migration from 1955 to 1970 between nine and ten million.
 While migration within regions was also common, particularly in Lombardy and Piedmont, population movement from south to north was certainly striking.
 The influx of migrants was particularly noteworthy in Milan and Turin.
 Franco Alasia and Danilo Montaldi’s classic study of migration to Milan, first published in 1960, found that the number of migrants from the south of Italy, Sicily and Sardinia to Milan had almost tripled between 1955 and 1958, and was set to increase further in the following decade.
 The population of Turin also expanded from approximately 700,000 to 1,170,000 between 1951 and 1969, with a large proportion of these new inhabitants of southern origin.